PJ Holden is a Belfast based comic artist best known for his work for Judge Dredd for 2000AD.

 Over the past twenty years, PJ, has built a reputation as a rock solid storyteller able to tell illustrate everything from grim dystopian futures, to over the top comedy adventures through War stories on land, sea and air.

-Most recently he’s completely an 174 page graphic novel with Garth Ennis, called “Stringbags” due in May from Dead Reckoning.
+Hi most recent graphic novel with Garth Ennis, called “Stringbags” was published in 2020 from Dead Reckoning.